Post Study Work Permit in USA for Indian Students 2025

 When to get OPT?

 The job in the USA you get after finishing your course must be directly related to your field of study.
 You have to find a job within 90 days after graduation.
 You can begin the process of applying for OPT nine months after getting enrolled.
-But, the employment cannot begin until you get your Employment Authorization Document (EAD) from USCIS and have been enrolled for a minimum of one year.
-Also, it must be noted that you do not need a job to apply for an EAD and your OPT employment can take place anywhere in the US.
+However, the employment cannot begin until you get your Employment Authorization Document (EAD) from USCIS and have been enrolled for at least one year.
+Also, it must be noted that you do not need a job to apply for an EAD, and your OPT employment can take place anywhere in the US.

-Duration to stay back – You get to stay in the US for one year after completion of your course on an F1 visa.
+Duration to stay back – You get to stay in the US for one year after completing your course on an F1 visa.

-Extension – Students applying for an OPT extension should hold a degree in STEM courses from a university that holds accreditation from the US Department of Education and is authorized by the Student and Exchange Visitor Program (SEVP).
+Extension – Students applying for an OPT extension should hold a degree in STEM courses from a university accredited by the US Department of Education and authorized by the Student and Exchange Visitor Program (SEVP).

 Check more details about the STEM OPT extension here.

-How do apply for OPT extension for Non-STEM degree courses?
+How to Apply for OPT Extension for Non-STEM Degree Courses?

-If the F1 visa holders belonging to a non-STEM program wish to extend their OPT after graduation, then in that case, they can utilize their past degrees from the US school of higher education.
+If the F1 visa holders of a non-STEM program wish to extend their OPT after graduation, they can utilize their past degrees from the US school of higher education.

 How to apply for OPT Extension?